andresehb/andresehb/README.md

 2. Cooking Recipes Library: This project also features a search bar to search for cooking recipes.
 Clicking on a recipe will display its name, summary, and a step-by-step guide on how to make it.
 You can create your own recipes, too!

 3. ElectroShop: This is my only contribution so far!
 I worked alongside other talented developers to deliver an e-commerce store in just under four weeks.
 I designed and developed an "About Us" section and an admin dashboard to create products and manage users.
+See it here: https://electro-shop-client-asekdr112-daniellatta.vercel.app/